open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Synchronous and asynchronous instruments compared

-Synchronous instruments are called in a request context, meaning they have an associated tracing context and distributed correlation values.
+Synchronous instruments are called inside a request, meaning they have an associated distributed [Context](../context/context.md) (i.e., Span context, Correlation context).
 Multiple metric events may occur for a synchronous instrument within a given collection interval.

-Asynchronous instruments are reported by a callback, once per collection interval, and lack request context.
+Asynchronous instruments are reported by a callback, once per collection interval, and lack Context.
 They are permitted to report only one value per distinct label set per period.
 If the application observes multiple values for the same label set, in a single callback, the last value is the only value kept.